bokeh/bokeh/sphinx/source/docs/user_guide/quickstart.rst

 Quickstart
 ##########

-Bokeh is an interactive visualization library that targets modern web browsers for presentation.
-Bokeh provides elegant, concise construction of versatile graphics with high-performance interactivity over very large or streaming datasets in a quick and easy way from Python (or other languages).
+Bokeh is an interactive visualization library for modern web browsers.
+It provides elegant, concise construction of versatile graphics, and affords high-performance interactivity over large or streaming datasets.
+Bokeh can help anyone who would like to quickly and easily make interactive plots, dashboards, and data applications.

 To offer both simplicity and the powerful and flexible features needed for advanced customizations, Bokeh exposes two interface levels to users: